cnpryer/huak/docs/architecture.md

 ## Design

-Currently this only covers high level influence for design of the project.
+Currently, this only covers high level influence for design of the project.

 ### Linear project workflows